francescosassi/ydenoise-fcg20/readme.md

 * 128 samples
 * 256 samples

-This is to study the different behaviour of the algorithm from a wide range of noise I included also image with very low samples as a challenge for to see how the algorithm can work under this extreme condition, I did not expect good results.
-In the case of 4 samples is basically reconstruction. for the case of 256 samples is just a fine grain noise remover
+This is to study the different behaviour of the algorithm from a wide range of noise.
+In the case of 4 samples is basically reconstruction from a ruined image.
+For the case of 256 samples is just a fine grain noise remover.
+I included also image with very low samples just as a challenge to see how the algorithm can work under this extreme condition.

-The scene tested are large realistic scenes.
-It was used
+The scene tested are large and realistic scenes.
+I used:

 * Landscape
 * Bistro exterior
 * Bistro interior
 * Classroom
 * Head

-In this way it is possible to see the bahovour under a wide range of scenario, from outside natural landscapes, to buildungs both indoor and outdoor and hte behaviour on the skin denoising.
+In this way it is possible to see the behaviour of the algorithms under a wide range of scenario, from outside natural landscapes, to buildings both indoor and outdoor and on skin denoising.

-Even if it is redundant, to simplify the comparison between the images they where arranged in this fashion
+Even if it is redundant, to simplify the comparison between the images they where arranged in this fashion:

-* first image -> noisy one
+* First image -> Noisy image
-* second image -> ai denoise
+* Second image -> Intel® Open Image Denoise
-* third image -> nlmean denoise
+* Third image -> Non-Local Means Denoiser
-* fourth image -> full convergence image
+* Fourth image -> Full convergence Image

 and this pattern is repeated for all the different samples the scenes where tested on.